 The nipples are bottle parts that are a common source of bacterial exposure.
 These bottle parts are either latex or silicone, making them quite delicate.
 They also crack or tear if they’re roughly handled.

 Even though bottle nipples are dishwasher safe, We recommend to hand wash baby bottle nipples with a nipple brush because they can be damaged if washed in the dishwasher regularly.
 It would be best to clean bottle nipples with a special nylon-bristle nipple brush.
-Because nipples are complicated to clean, squeezing the water through these bottle parts can be an effective way to wash them.
+Because nipples are complicate to clean, squeezing the water through these bottle parts can be an effective way to wash them.

 Another problem can be washing cloudy baby bottle nipples because lactating fat residue might sometimes stick to them regardless of how much time you spend cleaning them.
 Soaking the nipples in water with a few drops of vinegar can help reduce the cloudiness though there are several more effective ways to get rid of cloudy baby bottle nipples.